General Assembly clears 2020 congressional redistricting map that splits Forsyth County

 Wayne Goodwin, chairman of the N.C.
 Democratic Party, said the 2020 map "is just more of the same, replacing one of the most blatant partisan gerrymanders in the country with another extreme partisan gerrymander."

-There was no direct debate to the splitting of Forsyth and combining of Winston-Salem with Guilford during the Senate Redistricting and Elections committee and on the Senate floor.
+There was no direct debate on the splitting of Forsyth and combining of Winston-Salem with Guilford during the Senate Redistricting and Elections committee and on the Senate floor.

-The HB1029 map includes all of Winston-Salem, most of Kernersville and about half of Walkertown in the 6th District that currently has Republican Mark Walker as incumbent.
+The HB1029 map includes all of Winston-Salem, most of Kernersville and about half of Walkertown in the 6th District, which currently has Republican Mark Walker as incumbent.

-According to the district population data accompanying HB1029, Forsyth would have 33.4% of the population base for the 6th District, and Winston-Salem 27.6% overall.
+According to the district population data accompanying HB1029, Forsyth overall would have 33.4% of the population base for the 6th District, and Winston-Salem 27.6%.

 The map would place Clemmons, Lewisville, Rural Hall, the northern areas of Forsyth and the rest of Kernersville and Walkertown into the 10th District, which currently has Republican Patrick McHenry as incumbent.